therealbane88/odin-recipes/README.md

 # odin-recipes
-Website with a few links to some recipes
+This is the first project that I am doing on The Odin Project.
+It will be a simple website that will have links to recipes that I like.